ivanestro/Spring-Assignment-5/README.md

 ### 1. Identify any challenges or issues you encountered while writing your functions

 - The ValueError and raise TypeError figuring out how I can implement this code.

 - For unit test I have issues trying to run the code as to what I should put if I am dealing with exception messages the self.assertEquals(str()) function.
 I had to re-look into the powerpoint/learning_module_5_part_2.

 - In the Test file, I have used the self.assertAlmostEqual function basically it is to compare both values as either int or float that is at most almost equal.

+- src chatbot.py get_balance working with type error, value error exception as a return recalling function along with the error message.
+This gave me a lot of errors trying to figure out whats wrong with the try and exception.

 ### 2. Discuss the benefits and challenges of developing and using unit tests